- I was sure I had a slow metabolism

 Once I started opening up and talking to people, I began to understand how our bodies work.

 I learned that when I was dieting I was never eating enough.
 For long periods of time I’d over-exercise and under-eat.
-Then eventually I’d get so hungry I’d break down and overeat.
+Then I’d get so hungry I’d break down and overeat.
 Eventually it turned into a starve, binge and purge cycle.
 But I didn’t recognize this pattern.
-Or that I repeated it, again and again for 10 years.
+Or that I repeated it for 10 years.

 The only proper way to eliminate bad habits is to replace them with good ones.